particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### PHNTRAYH deprecation 2025-06-24

+The PHNTRAYH (Photon with Headers, Tray [x50]) is now deprecated and will no longer be available.

 ### Monitor One 4-20mA 2025-06-18

 [Monitor One datasheet](/reference/datasheets/tracker/monitor-one-datasheet/#4-20ma-i-o-card) updated to correct the ADC values for reading the 4-20mA current loop input on the I/O card.